 For seven years, Country Mill Farms set up a booth at the East Lansing Farmer’s Market to sell their produce, offering the only stand with organic apples.
 The market was a significant part of Country Mill Farms’ growing business.

-But then, without warning, Country Mill was asked to leave the market.
+But then, Country Mill was asked to leave the market.

 The reason?
-They communicated their religious viewpoint on marriage on their Facebook page—a belief that is apparently unwelcome in East Lansing.
+They shared their religious viewpoint on marriage on their Facebook page—a belief that is apparently unwelcome in East Lansing.